sec-conf-auth/Privacy-preserving-Post-quantum-Key-Escrow-System/README.md

 docker image and information about how to use the new image are also available.

-1.In ccenv dockerfile, use the Ubuntu18.04 as the docker image environment, download and install liboqs library required for the experiment, install and configure the Go env(go1.15.7.linux-amd64.tar.gz).
+1.In ccenv dockerfile, use the `Ubuntu18.04` as the docker image environment, download and install `liboqs library` required for the experiment, install and configure the Go env(`go1.15.7.linux-amd64.tar.gz`).

 2.Build the dockerfile.

    ```javascript
    docker built -t ccenv:latest ./
    ```

+3.Modify core.yaml.
+Set the `chaincode.builder` and `chaincode.golang.runtime` as `ccenv:latest`, and set the `chaincode.golang.dynamicLink` as `true`.
+The part of the code that needs to be modified in core.yaml is set as follows: